fogus/rv/doc/API.md

 (refine vs example positive?)
 ```

-Given a version space vs and an example, returns a new version space
+Given a version space `vs` and an `example`, returns a new version space
-  with hypotheses adjusted according to the given example's elements and
+  with boundaries adjusted according to the given example's features and
-  its classification.
-An example is classified by attaching a metadata mapping
+  classification.
+An example is marked as positive by attaching a metadata mapping
-  :positive? -> boolean or by passing a boolean as the last argument.
+  `:positive?` -> boolean or by passing a boolean as the last argument.
 The
   explicit classification argument will always dominate the metadata
   classification.
-<p><sub><a href="https://github.com/fogus/rv/blob/main/src/fogus/rv/learn/vs.clj#L171-L183">Source</a></sub></p>
+<p><sub><a href="https://github.com/fogus/rv/blob/main/src/fogus/rv/learn/vs.clj#L169-L181">Source</a></sub></p>

 -----
 # <a name="fogus.rv.productions">fogus.rv.productions</a>